Amateur wrestling

 Amateur wrestling is a variant of wrestling practiced at Olympic, collegiate, scholastic, and other levels.
 There are two international wrestling styles performed at the Olympic Games, freestyle and Greco-Roman, both of which are governed by the United World Wrestling (UWW).

 At the middle school and high school levels in the United States, wrestlers compete in scholastic wrestling.
 In collegiate wrestling, there are minor differences in some scholastic wrestling rules.

-The rapid rise in the popularity of the combat sport mixed martial arts (MMA) has increased interest in amateur wrestling due to its effectiveness within the sport and its consideration as a core discipline.
+The rise in the popularity of the combat sport mixed martial arts (MMA) has increased interest in amateur wrestling due to its effectiveness within the sport and its consideration as a core discipline.

 Scoring

 Greco-Roman and freestyle differ in what holds are permitted; in Greco-Roman, the wrestlers are permitted to hold and attack only above the waist.
 In both Greco-Roman and freestyle, points can be scored in the following ways: